svijasvg/svija-sync/readme.md

 # Once the App is Running

-Choose **Download** to create the **sync** folder containing your website files.
+Choose **Download** to create the **sync folder** containing your website files.

-You now have everything you need to update your website in the **"sync" folder**.
+Everything you need to update your website in this folder:

-If you will be using Svija regularly, the [Svjia Illustrator scripts](https://github.com/svijasvg/illustrator-scripts) will make your life much easier.
-You can download them [here](https://github.com/svijasvg/illustrator-scripts).
+* Illustrator source files
+* linked images (in a folder called "links")
+* fonts
+* assorted images like the favicon, the icon for an iPhone shortcut, and a capture of the homepage that will be shown when the web site is posted to social media

 # General Usage